WHEEL KNOWLEDGE IN THE 21st CENTURY

 incorporate the teachings into their mindful character education

-is also for all those interested folks wanting to know more about
+is also for all of you interested in wanting to know more about

 the rich knowledge of First Nations people.